 Louisiana requires minimum liability of 15/30/25 ($15,000 per person, $30,000 per accident for bodily injury, $25,000 for property damage).
 However, many insurance professionals recommend at least 50/100/50 or 100/300/100, since a single serious accident can easily exceed the minimums.

-If you are not sure whether your current policy gives you the protection you need, or if you are looking for better rates without sacrificing coverage, we are happy to help.
-Reach out to our team for a personalized quote and a straightforward conversation about your options.
+If you're not sure whether your current policy gives you the protection you need, or if you're looking for better rates without sacrificing coverage, we're happy to help.
+Get a free auto insurance quote and we'll give you a straightforward look at your options.
 No pressure, just honest guidance from people who understand how insurance works in Louisiana.